UniBound Summer FAQs

 • Working on projects in tech or culture or research

-• HOP cards for travel during the five-week programme
+• AT HOP cards for travel during the six-week programme

 How much does UniBound Summer cost and how can I pay?